-An all red-and-green Christmas Charcuterie Board recipe.
-PLUS! a grocery shopping list in spreadsheet format that you can download for excel or google sheets and sort by category and color!
+This Christmas Charcuterie Board with all the naturally red and green ingredients for the season has high wow-factor for relatively low effort, which is exactly what you want during the hectic Holidays.
+Bonus time saver: a grocery list in spreadsheet format that you can download for excel or google sheets and sort by category and color!
+Shall we?

 Happy Forking Holidays!